canalplus/rx-player/doc/architecture/pipelines/index.md

   - The __Manifest Pipeline__ is used to download and parse the manifest file.

-  - The __SegmentPipelinesManager__ is used to create Segment pipelines, allowing to download and parse media segments.
+  - The __SegmentPipelineCreator__ is used to create Segment pipelines, allowing to download and parse media segments.